Definerh/macOS-Installation-Animation/README.md

-# macOS-Installation-animation
+# macOS-Installation-Animation
-A project that simulate the process of masOS installation.
+A project that simulates the process of macOS installation.